 We know it’s a shameless plug, but we at Report Pundit are Shopify reporting fanatics!
 We’re also the top-rated partner (950+ 5-star reviews) at Shopify’s App Store for custom reports.

 When you add Report Pundit to your Shopify store, you’re not just getting access to some of the best custom reports.
-We also fully integrate with brands you know and love PayPal, Facebook, Klaviyo, Google Analytics, and over 20 different e-commerce-related platforms.
+We also fully integrate with brands you know and love PayPal, Facebook, Google Analytics, and other popular e-commerce-related platforms.

 Report Pundit offers 164 different customizable reports for your Shopify store.
 Our reports feature the following categories: